Basnor/rebase-tests/README.md

 ## 1 Comparing AR criteria

 The main purpose of an AR application is to place a 3D object in the real-world space.
+To do this, you need to have a special anchor that is used to attach a virtual object with real coordinates.